LiamBailey/woo-bookings-dropdown/readme.txt

 = 1.0.1 =
 * Changes code to match new structure of availability_rules from WooCommerce Bookings
-* Bugfix: causing dropdown to be incrorrectly empty
+* Bugfix: causing dropdown to be incorrectly empty

 = 1.0.2 =
 * Bump version number due to svn rebase error